Skip to Content

 Better Responses

-With full visibility into your editor, terminal, and preview, your AI understands the complete picture.
-It sees the error in your terminal, the code causing it, and the result in your browser — all at once.
+With full visibility into your editor, terminal, preview, and canvas, your AI understands the complete picture.
+It sees the error in your terminal, the code causing it, and the result in your browser, all at once.

 Direct Actions

-Your AI doesn’t just tell you what to do — it can do it.
-Open files, run commands, navigate your preview, and check your deployments without you lifting a finger.
+Your AI doesn’t just tell you what to do: it can do it.
+Open files, run commands, navigate your preview, draw diagrams, and check your deployments without you lifting a finger.

 Getting Started